3dbeb41841bfbfcc24d55143816cf7f1/css-intro-box-selectors/README.md

 - Differentiate between the border-box and content-box values for box-sizing
 - Apply knowledge of the box model to adjust spacing between and around elements on a page

-## Opening Framing: The Power of CSS (5 min / 10:00)
+## Opening Framing: The Power of CSS
 Questions:

+1. Who finished the pre-work
 1. Who knows they want front-end vs. back-end
-1. Who finished the pre-work
+1. Who wants to be a dev?
+Start a business?
+Project manager?
 1. Who has played around with HTML/CSS/JS before WDI?

 To start this lesson, I want to mosey on over to my favorite website, [Twitter.com/GA_DC](https://twitter.com/GA_DC).
 It's pretty great.
 It's pretty fancy.
 But what would it be without CSS?
 Take 1 minute to talk with the people around you about how this wonder of the modern web would look different without CSS, and how that would impact your interactive with the site.